TRUBA-HPC/Belgeler/source/education/pytorch/tensors.rst

 ..
 In-place and out-of-place operations

-Yerinde ve yerinde olmayan operasyonlar
+Veri üzerinde olan ve olmayan operasyonlar
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ..
 Generally, all functions are out-of-place meaning that a call to an operation will not modify the operands and will return a new data structure.
 However, functions that end with the ``_`` character are in-place.
 For example, ``t3 = t1.mul(t2)`` will element-wise multiply the tensors ``t1`` and ``t2`` and store the result in ``t3``.
 However, ``t1.mul_(t2)`` will element-wise multiply ``t1`` and ``t2`` them and store the result in ``t1``.

-Genel olarak, tüm işlevler yerinde değildir, yani bir işleme yapılan bir çağrının işlenenleri değiştirmeyeceği ve yeni bir veri yapısı döndüreceği anlamına gelir.
-Bununla birlikte, ``_`` karakteriyle biten işlevler yerindedir. Örneğin, ``t3 = t1.mul (t2)``, eleman bazında ``t1`` ve ``t2`` tensörlerini çarpacak ve sonucu ``t3`` içinde saklayacaktır.
+Genel olarak, operasyonlar veri üzerinde yapılmaz.
+Bu, bir işlemin işlenenleri değiştirmeyeceği ve yeni bir veri yapısı kullanacağı ve döndüreceği anlamına gelir.
+Bununla birlikte, ``_`` karakteriyle biten işlevler veri üzerinde çalışır. Örneğin, ``t3 = t1.mul (t2)``, eleman bazında ``t1`` ve ``t2`` tensörlerini çarpacak ve sonucu ``t3`` içinde saklayacaktır.
 Ancak, ``t1.mul_(t2)``, ``t1`` ve ``t2`` yi eleman bazında çarpacak ve sonucu ``t1`` de saklayacaktır.

 ..
 Gradient calculation

-Gradyan hesaplama
+Türev Hesaplama
 --------------------

 ..
 One of the most important features of PyTorch is its ``torch.autograd`` package.
 It enables gradients of tensors and scalers alike to be calculated with ease.
 This is very useful for building machine learning pipelines as it drives the process of back-propagation.

 PyTorch'un en önemli özelliklerinden biri, ``torch.autograd`` paketidir.
-Tensörlerin ve ölçekleyicilerin gradyanlarının kolaylıkla hesaplanmasını sağlar.
-Bu, geri yayılma sürecini yönlendirdiği için makine öğrenimi ardışık düzenleri oluşturmak için çok kullanışlıdır.
+Tensörlerin ve ölçekleyicilerin türevlerinin kolaylıkla hesaplanmasını sağlar.
+Bu, geri yayılma (*ing.,* back-propagation) sürecini yönlendirdiği için makine öğrenimi süreçlerindeki ardışık düzenleri oluşturmak için çok kullanışlıdır.

 ..
 Requiring gradient

-Gradyan gerektiriyor
+Türev hesabı için gerekenler
 ^^^^^^^^^^^^^^^^^^^^

 ..
 For a tensor's gradient to be calculatable, we must specify that we require the tensor for a specific tensor, either at creation time or by calling a function.

-Bir tensör gradyanının hesaplanabilir olması için, tensöre belirli bir tensöre ihtiyaç duyduğumuzu, yaratma sırasında veya bir fonksiyon çağırarak belirtmemiz gerekir.
+Bir tensörün türevinin hesaplanabilir olması için, tensöre tanımlı bir türeve ihtiyaç duyduğumuzu tensör yaratma işlemi sırasında, ya da daha sonra bir fonksiyon çağırarak belirtmemiz gerekir.

 .. code-block:: python